 The taller pines sang gently with the same wind.

 The grove of hemlocks I was going to revisit are so big that it would take over 3 people to make a circle around them.
 To have lasted so long and to be so majestic – like the giant redwoods out in California.
 So blessed to have them so close.
 The dark lush green and the deep brown, black trunks of the hemlocks provided a wonderful contrast to the older birch that survived in this same grove of trees.
 Looking up the canopy of dark green allowed for very little blue sky to peek through.
 Looking down the forest bed was covered with a very dark emerald green moss and scattered ochres and sienna birch leaves that had fallen.

-Once I settle along the shore for a few moments – two eagles took flight from the large white pine above me.
+Once I settled along the shore for a few moments – two eagles took flight from the large white pine above me.
 As I watched them glide with the wind currents, four more eagles joined them, and they began to fish for dinner.
-I watched as one swooped down grabbed a fish with it powerful talons and began to fly off, only to loose the fish during takeoff.
+I watched as one swooped down, grabbed a fish with its powerful talons and began to fly off, only to lose the fish during takeoff.
 The eagle circled around trying to recapture the fish, but the fish will live to survive another day.

 The sun began to lower, so I began the walk back to the trail head.
 The silver light had gone, and the gentle wind had stopped dancing with all things natural.
 So, I would stop, along the way to listen, to become one with the forest.
 This is when all things became fluid for me.
 I was part of where I was.
 And I was at peace.